 One pick per category, each linking to the full guide with operator comparisons and prices.

-• Best evening: Pirate Ship Cruise: sunset sail past Land's End on the Buccaneer Queen, with an open bar, full dinner, and a live pirate show; all ages, daily departures.
+- Best evening: Pirate Ship Cruise: sunset sail past Land's End on the Buccaneer Queen, with an open bar, full dinner, and a live pirate show; all ages, daily departures.
+For the full range of evening boats, see our Cabo San Lucas sunset cruise guide.

 Water and Ocean Activities